For many of us, largemouth bass fishing runs deeper than just a weekend activity. It’s an obsession! Some (like my wife) say it’s “fishing fever”.

 81 lb 14 oz | Aug 2011 | Long Island Sound, Westbrook, Connecticut, USA

-Greg has many fans and respected in the industry.
-His innovations and competitive spirit have allowed him to win multiple tournaments and currently hold two world records.
-Greg fondly recalls fighting with his 81lb monster, even earning some bruised ribs during the battle.
+Greg has many fans and is respected in the industry.
+His innovations and competitive spirit have allowed him to win multiple tournaments.
+He currently hold two world records.

 The Arkansas state record Bass is still 17-03.
 The fish you listed was caught by a childhood friend “ illegally “.
 He had no fishing license and he caught it on a trot line.
 He tried to pull a fast one and got caught.
 The record state bass was caught on Mallard Lake.